E-C-Shackelford/frontendmentor-loopstudios-landing-page/README.md

 ### The Challenge

 This Loopstudios landing page challenge focuses on implementing a responsive landing page using HTML, Sass/SCSS, and JS.

-The key objectives include:
+Key Objectives:

-- Providing an optimal layout across different screen sizes.
+- Design a responsive layout that adapts well from mobile to desktop, providing an optimal viewing experience across all screen sizes.

-- Implementing hover states for all interactive elements on the page.
+- Implement interactive hover states for all clickable elements to improve user experience and accessibility through visual feedback.

-- Creating a functional, accessible menu toggle that toggles between open and closed states, with a sliding navigation panel for improved usability on mobile screens.
+- Develop a functional and accessible menu toggle that activates a sliding navigation panel on mobile devices, providing user-friendly navigation and maximizing limited screen space.

 ### Additional Features

-To further test my Sass/SCSS and JS skills, I implemented a dynamic nav that changes on scroll, which wasn't part of the original challenge.
-I added additional JS to change the appearance of the navbar when a user scrolls the page to improve user experience and practice working with JS for scroll-based interactions.
+To further test my Sass/SCSS and JS skills, I expanded this challenge by implementing a scroll-triggered navigation effect.
+I added additional JS to change the appearance of the navigation as a user scrolls the page.
+This extra feature improved user experience and allowed me to practice working with scroll-based interactions in JS.

 ### Screenshots